 Study characteristics such as citation, country and year study was conducted, study design and methods were recorded on standard forms (Table 1).
 Information on diagnostic criteria of both the index test (CCA) and reference standard was also extracted.
 The number of urine samples tested and threshold classification of POC-CCA were extracted.
 For Kato-Katz technique, data extracted included number of stool samples per participants, number of slides and volume of stool examined as well as how intensity of infection was classified (low, moderate and high).
 For urine specimens, information about time of day samples were collected, number of urine specimens, and intensity categorization (low and high) were extracted.
 We also extracted epidemiological and demographic data including endemicity status, region where the study was conducted, participants’ prior treatment status, target population (preschool-aged children, school-aged children, adults, whole population or representative sub-sample), sex and age distribution and study size.
 Where necessary, we extracted information on cost, level of training and experience of technician and whether diagnostic technique was delivered in the field or laboratory setting.

 We extracted data on ‘true positives’ (TP) defined as individuals with infection who tested positive, ‘false positives’ (FP) as individuals without infection who tested positive, ‘true negatives’ (TN) as those who did not have infection and tested negative, and ‘false negatives’ (FN) as individuals with infection but tested negative.
 These were needed to populate the 2 x 2 tables.
 Authors of primary studies were contacted for unclear or insufficient data.
 Where possible, we obtained raw data from primary study authors for the calculation of values needed to populate the 2 x 2 contingency table.
 For studies that provided categorical data based on intensity of infection classification or thresholds, we extracted numbers of index test positive and negative participants using the thresholds defined in the review protocol.
 If two or more communities were involved in the study, data were extracted for each community, with a link to the parent study.
-Two authors (ADA and DB) extracted data and cross-checked for any errors.
+Two authors (ADA and DB) extracted data using a pre-tested data extraction form and cross-checked for any errors.
 Disagreements were resolved through discussion.

 Data synthesis

-Data were analysed and presented as sensitivity, specificity, false positive rate, positive and negative likelihood ratios, with their 95 % confidence intervals (CI).
-The meta-analyses were performed using the bivariate model specified in Reitsma (2005), using the Mada package in the R programming environment.
+Data were analysed and presented as sensitivity, specificity and false positive rate, with their 95 % confidence intervals (CI) for frequentist analyses, and 95% credible intervals (CrI) for Bayesian analyses.
+The meta-analyses were performed using the bivariate model specified in Reitsma14, using the Mada package in the R programming environment.
 A continuity correction of 0.5 was added to all cell values.
-The function fits the bivariate model that Habord (2007) showed to be equivalent to the HSROC (Hierarchical Summary Receiver Operating Characteristics) by Rutter (2001).
-We specified the model as a linear mixed model with known variances of the random effects, similar to the computational approach by Reitsma (2005).
+The function fits the bivariate model described by Reitsma14 that Habord15showed to be equivalent to the Hierarchical Summary Receiver Operating Characteristics (HSROC) by Rutter.16.
+We specified the model as a linear mixed model with known variances of the random effects, similar to the computational approach by Reitsma14.
 Variance components are estimated by restricted maximum likelihood (REML).
-In addition meta-regression is possible and the use of other transformations than the logit, using the approach of Doebler (2012).
+In addition meta-regression is possible and the use of other transformations than the logit, using the approach of Doebler17.
 The bivariate meta-regression was conducted using random effects approach incorporating the amount of correlation between sensitivity and specificity across studies.
 A p-value below 0.05 was used to test statistical significance.
 In order to remove the need to adjust for confounders, the analysis was restricted to studies that evaluated both index and reference standard tests in the same patients.
 Sub-group effects were investigated by stratifying the analyses by age (preschool children and infants, school- aged children and adults), sensitivity of reference standard and background endemicity measured by prevalence of the infection: low, moderate and high (for intestinal schistosomiasis) and low and high (for urinary schistosomiasis).